vrooje/ScienceTeamGuide/Draft Guide.md

 We usually support Twitter and Facebook pages for our sites.
 We're also working to support Google Plus too.

 ### Talk and Moderators

+The Talk platform begins with the science team answer queries and commenting on the public's discussions.
+It can be a lot of fun!
+During the first days the science team's interactions on Talk will help build a core of users who are known and learn common answers.
+Many of them will, in turn, begin answering the queries of others and lightening the load on the science team.
+When you spot these people - keep any eye on them: they may become your moderators.

+Moderators are volunteers who are promoted on Talk and have powers to delete posts, ban users and highlight content to others more easily.
+They are marked with moderators in Talk and become community leaders on the project's Talk site.

+If you see users you think should become moderators, let us know.
 ___

 ## Analysis of Results